sketcher-git/SimpleServer/README.md

 # SimpleServer

 **SimpleServer** is a server application that leverages modern technologies to provide a robust and scalable solution.
 It utilizes CQRS (Command Query Responsibility Segregation), MessagePack for efficient serialization, NetCoreServer for networking, and SQLite for data storage.
-In addition to these technical capabilities.
-SimpleServer is dedicated to lowering the barriers to game design by offering a streamlined and efficient backend infrastructure, enabling developers to focus more on creative aspects of game development without being overwhelmed by complex server management.
+In addition to these technical capabilities, SimpleServer is dedicated to lowering the barriers to game design by offering a streamlined and efficient backend infrastructure, enabling developers to focus more on creative aspects of game development without being overwhelmed by complex server management.

 ## Features